Filing in the Right County

 When There Is No Trustee

-Sometimes a trust exists but has no acting trustee, perhaps because the original trustee passed away or resigned and no successor was named.
+Sometimes a trust exists but has no acting trustee.
+This can happen because the original trustee passed away or resigned and no successor was named.
 In that situation, the rules for venue shift.
-The court proceeding to appoint a new trustee may be filed in a county where a beneficiary resides, where any trust property is located, or, if the trust was created by a will, where the estate is or was administered.
+The court proceeding to appoint a new trustee may be filed in a county where a beneficiary lives, where any trust property is located, or, if the trust was created by a will, where the estate is or was administered.

 If a trust has no trustee, venue for a judicial proceeding for the appointment of a trustee is in a county of this state in which a beneficiary resides, in a county in which any trust property is located, and if the trust is created by will, in the county in which the decedent's estate was or is being administered.